aigerabae/dauren_gwas/redo_july.md

 plt.savefig('power_curve_suggestive.png', dpi=150)
 ```

-At the conventional suggestive-significance threshold (α=1×10⁻⁵), power improved modestly but remained limited for anything short of large effects: OR=5 crossed 80% power at MAF≥0.20, OR=3 reached a maximum of 58% power even at MAF=0.5, and power for OR=2 remained below 9% and for OR=1.5 below 1% across the entire tested MAF range (Figure SX).
-This confirms that even under a substantially relaxed significance threshold, the study remains underpowered to detect small-to-moderate effect sizes typical of complex-trait susceptibility loci.
+At the conventional suggestive-significance threshold (1e-5), statistical power improved modestly but remained constrained to large effect sizes: an OR=5 exceeded 80% power for variants with MAF > 0.20, whereas an OR=3 reached a maximum power of only 58\% even at MAF=0.50.
+For smaller effect sizes, power was severely limited, remaining below 9% for OR=2 and under 1% for OR=1.5 across the entire allele frequency spectrum.
+This confirms that even under a relaxed threshold, the study is underpowered to detect the small-to-moderate effects typical of complex-trait susceptibility loci.

 A suggestion:
 ```